University South Caroliniana Society

-The Society was founded in 1937 at the invitation of University President J. Rion McKissick and the Caroliniana Committee of the University in order to help build the University's South Carolina Collection.
-In 1940, the rapid growth of this collection caused the University trustees to designate the beautiful and historic Greek revival-style South Carolina College Library as the South Caroliniana Library, "Caroliniana" meaning "things pertaining to Carolina."
+The Society was founded in 1937 at the invitation of University President J. Rion McKissick and the Caroliniana Committee of the University in order to help build the University’s South Carolina Collection.
+The rapid growth of this collection caused the University trustees, in 1940, to designate the beautiful and historic Greek revival-style South Carolina College Library as the South Caroliniana Library, “Caroliniana” meaning “things pertaining to Carolina.”

-New gifts are exhibited at the Society's annual spring meeting, and distant members are kept apprised of the Library's work through programs, reports, publications, and correspondence.
-From time to time, the Society assists with publications resulting from research in the Library's holdings.
+New gifts are exhibited at the Society’s annual spring meeting, and members near and far are kept apprised of the Library’s work through two regular publications, the Caroliniana Columns newsletter and the annual report of gifts to the library by members of the Society.
+From time to time, the Society assists with other publications resulting from research in the Library’s holdings.